pasapuroshini/netflixclone/README.md

 Netflix India Website

-Description
+Description:
 This project is a simple website template for Netflix India, allowing users to explore the services offered by Netflix, watch trailers, and find answers to frequently asked questions.

-Features
+Features:
 Hero section with background video and call-to-action Features section showcasing different aspects of Netflix FAQ section to answer common queries
-Footer with contact information and language selection Technologies Used
+Footer with contact information and language selection

+Technologies Used:
 HTML5
 CSS3
 JavaScript

-External Libraries
+External Libraries:
 Font Awesome for icons
 Google Fonts for typography
 Setup